National

 In May of this year, a CBD store received a visit from Food and Economic Security Authority (ASAE), which seized 845 units “of foodstuffs, namely gins, biscuits, lollipops, chewing gum, gums, chocolates and teas that contained an unauthorized substance in their composition – cannabidiol (CBD)”.
 The value of the seizure amounted to 1960 Euros.
 A criminal case was opened against the owner “for counterfeit abnormal food and for the addition of an unauthorized substance”.

-Around the same time, the Italian supermarket chain Aldi published two leaflets in Portugal in which they advertised various hemp-based food supplements (Cannabis sativa L.) for sale in its stores, accompanied by information on the medicinal properties of cannabis, some of the most used cannabinoids and the importance of the Endocannabinoid System.
-In the texts signed by nutritionist Mafalda Rodrigues de Almeida it was said that cannabis “has several constituents, the best known are tetrahydrocannabinol, also known as THC (a constituent of marijuana with hallucinogenic properties) and Cannabidiol (CBD), without any hallucinogenic effect”.
+Around the same time, the Italian supermarket chain Aldi published two leaflets in Portugal in which they advertised various hemp-based food supplements (Cannabis sativa L.) for sale in their stores, accompanied by information on the medicinal properties of cannabis, some of the most commonly used cannabinoids, as well as the importance of the endocannabinoid system.
+In the texts signed by nutritionist Mafalda Rodrigues de Almeida, it was stated that cannabis “has several constituents, the best known being tetrahydrocannabinol, also known as THC (a constituent of marijuana with hallucinogenic properties) and cannabidiol (CBD), without any hallucinogenic effect”.

-Although there are strains of cannabis whose potency can cause mild hallucinations when consumed in high doses, the plant is known, studied and used for its “psychotropic” or “psychoactive” properties – that is, altering the Psyche or mental states –, and not by causing visions or hallucinations.
-This effect is due to the action of THC on the CB1 receptors that we have in the brain (part of the Endocannabinoid System of many living beings) to which both the endocannabinoids that our body produces and the plant's phytocannabinoids bind.
+Although there are strains of cannabis whose potency can cause mild hallucinations when consumed in high doses, the plant is studied and used for its "psychotropic" or "psychoactive" properties – that is, its ability to alter the mind.
+Psyche or mental states – and not by causing visions or hallucinations.
+The psychotropic effect is due to the action of THC on the CB1 receptors in our brain (part of the endocannabinoid system of many living beings), to which both the endocannabinoids produced by our body and the phytocannabinoids from the plant bind.
 THC is one of the rare phytocannabinoids known to have the ability to alter consciousness.

 Despite health claims, Aldi says products only have “powdered hemp seeds”

-After being questioned regarding the contents, Raquel Rodrigues, responsible for external communication at Aldi in Portugal, assured CannaReporter® that the texts were written by the nutritionist, “who used the terminology she considered appropriate to the topic, and aimed to make a brief introduction to what C isannabis sativa, which is present in the composition of the four products we highlighted.”
-The person responsible also explained that “in their formula, it is possible to find powdered hemp seeds”.
-And she concluded, saying that “we regret that some of the text in the leaflet was less clear or confusing, as our purpose was to present some of the benefits that these products have.”
-According to Rodrigues, the products in question are not in the brand's “fixed assortment”, being just a temporary offer.
+After being questioned about the content, Raquel Rodrigues, head of external communications for Aldi in Portugal, assured CannaReporter® that the texts were written exclusively by the nutritionist, "who used the terminology she considered appropriate to the topic, and their objective was to provide a brief introduction to what C is."annabis sativawhich is present in the composition of the four products we highlighted.”

 Ignorance, exploitation or misleading advertising?

-Given that the plant is the same – Cannabis sativa L. – and that the name appears on the box of Aldi products, it may even have been the recurring confusion between hemp and cannabis and the lack of knowledge that led to the publication of that information.
-However, the fact is that the information about cannabinoids and the endocannabinoid system published in Aldi leaflets does not actually apply to the product they advertise and sell.
-Could it then be considered misleading advertising?
+Given that the plant is the same – Cannabis sativa L. – it may well have been the recurring confusion between hemp and cannabis and the lack of knowledge of those involved in Aldi's communication that led to the publication of that information.
+But the fact is that the information about cannabinoids and the Endocannabinoid System disseminated in Aldi's leaflets does not apply to the product they advertise and sell.
+Could this, then, be considered misleading advertising?

 In Portugal, the Advertising Code (DL no. 330/90, of October 23) determines the following: